 Spar Nord's baa1 standalone BCA reflects the bank's robust capitalization as well as its low dependence on market funding and strong liquidity buffer.
-At the same time, it takes into account the bank's nonperforming loan ratio, which despite improving remains higher than the system average, along with moderately higher loan growth than the system average.
-The BCA also takes into account the fact that profitability, already under pressure because of ultralow interest rates and relatively weak efficiency compared with that of its Nordic peers, will face additional pressure from the economic and financial fallout of the coronavirus pandemic.
+At the same time, it takes into account the bank's nonperforming loan ratio, which, despite improvements, remains higher than the system average, along with moderately higher loan growth than the system average.
+Profitability has improved after a difficult first quarter, but the resurgence of the coronavirus pandemic has increased downside risk amid a fragile recovery.

+Exhibit 1

-Exhibit 1 Rating Scorecard - Key financial ratios
+Rating Scorecard - Key financial ratios